liferay/liferay-docs/discover/portal/articles/00-what-is-liferay/07-whats-new-71.markdown

 ### User Experience

-@product-ver@ rolls out several user experience refinements for externally facing content such as blogs, as well as omnichannel support for how media is displayed and delivered on different devices.
+@product-ver@ rolls out several user experience refinements for externally facing content such as blogs, as well as omni-channel support for how media is displayed and delivered on different devices.
 These integrated improvements help you deliver a better experience to your users out of the box.